minkedup/ddm/STANDARD.md

 bin/
 ```

 Please note that `.ddmignore` files don't support spaces.

 ## Configuration Packs

 ### Configuration Files

 Each configuration pack must include a sub directory named `conf` that contains
-the configuration files for the application that the configuration package is
+the configuration files that are going to be installed for that configuration
-targeting.
-More information about how `ddm` installs these configuration files
+pack.
+More information about how `ddm` installs these configuration files can be
-can be found under the [install properties](#install-properties)
+found under the [install properties](#install-properties) section.
-section.

 ### Install Checking

 Each configuration pack may include an `isnt.sh` script.
-This script will
+This script will return
-return true (0) to signal that the configuration files should be installed;
+`0` to signal that the configuration files should be installed; otherwise, the
-otherwise, the script will return any non-zero return code to indicate that the
+script will return any non-zero return code to indicate that the configuration
-configuration files should not be installed.
-This script will be called by `ddm`
+files should not be installed.
+This script will be called by `ddm` when it
-when it evaluates a configuration for installation.
+evaluates a configuration for installation.

-In the event that an configuration pack does not include an `inst.sh` script,
+In the event that a configuration pack does not include an `inst.sh` script, the
-the configuration files will be installed dependent on whether or not the
+configuration files will be installed dependent on whether or not the command
-application exists using the standard `command -v $(application_name)` (the
-`$application_name` being derived from the name of the directory of the
+exists.
+The command name to check against is derived from the name of the
-configuration pack).
+configuration pack directory.

 **NOTE - the** `inst.sh` **script must be executable!**

 ### Install Properties